BYUI-ECEN-361-Classes/lab-02-interrupts-timers-BryantVanOrden/Documentation/Assignment.md

 1. At what frequency does D1 toggle? [*answer here*]

+     D1 toggles at 1 Hz (Every second)

 2. Do all LEDs toggle at *exactly* the same time? [*answer here*]

+     No, each LED toggles at different intervals as configured:
+          D1: 1 second (1 Hz).
+          D2: 500 ms (2 Hz).
+          D3: 250 ms (4 Hz).

 ## Part 2: Changing the clock tree